Learn something new every day

 The specifics of what a notice of hearing must contain and how this information must be presented varies by jurisdiction.
 United States law allows state governments to set their own court rules.
-Wherever it is filed, however, a notice of hearing usually contains certain core elements.
+Wherever it is filed, however, the document usually contains certain core elements.

 First, the notice sets forth which court is conducting the hearing.
 It names the individual against whom the action is taken, and sets out the specific allegations that will be examined during the hearing.
 Any statutes, laws, or policies that are alleged to have been broken must usually be cited.
 If any of this information changes — if the hearing is rescheduled, for instance, or if the government revises its charges against the individual — an amended notice of hearing is sent that clearly identifies the corrections and changes.